therxtr/Tritones-backend/README.md

 2. Select the local `tritones.sqlite3` file in your backend project directory

-3. Explore and verify data tables easily through the UI
+3. Explore and verify data tables through the UI